go-nv/goenv/HOW_IT_WORKS.md

 ## Understanding Shims

-goenv works by inserting a directory of _shims_ at the front of your `PATH`:
+goenv works by inserting a directory of _shims_ at the end of your `PATH`, so if you have `go` in `/usr/bin` it will be found first:

-    ~/.goenv/shims:/usr/local/bin:/usr/bin:/bin
+    /usr/local/bin:/usr/bin:/bin:~/.goenv/shims

 Through a process called _rehashing_, goenv maintains shims in that directory to match every `go` command across every installed version